practicajs/practica/README.md

 ### 1. Best Practices _on top of_ known Node.js frameworks

 We don't re-invent the wheel.
 Rather, we use your favorite framework and empower it with structure and real examples.
-With a single command you can get an Express/Fastify-based codebase with ~100 examples of best practices inside
+With a single command you can get an Express/Fastify-based codebase with many thoughtful best practices inside

 ![Built on top of known frameworks](/static/images/on-top-of-frameworks.png)